 The Future of Wyoming’s Colleges

-Traditionally, coal, oil, and agriculture were the cornerstones of Wyoming’s economy, and they remain to be, along with eco- and adventure tourism.
-That is still the case, but unfortunately, in the last decade Wyoming has seen significant population loss as young people move to more promising, less challenging states.
+Traditionally, coal, oil, and agriculture were the cornerstones of Wyoming’s economy, and they still are, along with eco- and adventure tourism.
+That is still the case, but unfortunately, in the last decade, Wyoming has seen significant population loss as young people move to more promising, less challenging states.
 The state has begun finding innovative ways to turn the tide back, starting job initiatives (such as Wyoming Grown) to keep and attract young workers.
 Wyoming’s higher education system is doing the same, investing in technology, health sciences, and other professional programs to nurture a home-grown crop of innovators, entrepreneurs, and leaders.

-At this time, only one institution of higher learning, the University of Wyoming 60 , has made the College Consensus.
+At this time, only one institution of higher learning, the University of Wyoming, has made the College Consensus ranking.
 This is no commentary on the quality of Wyoming’s higher education, but only a reflection of the simple fact that, as the state with the smallest population (just over half a million people), there are only two four-year institutions in Wyoming.
 Wyoming Catholic College, while recognized by the Cardinal Newman Society (an authoritative survey of Catholic schools), is not regionally accredited and thus not included in the College Consensus system.